lexik/LexikWorkflowBundle/README.md

                     actions:
                         - my.action.service.id:methodName
                         - ...
-                    onInvalid: draft_created # will try to reach the "draft_created" step in case validations to reach "published" fail.
+                    on_invalid: draft_created # will try to reach the "draft_created" step in case validations to reach "published" fail.
                     next_states:
                         unpublish: { target: unpublished }